Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 Create an exhibit with the given details.

-### Authentication
+### Authorization

-You must be authenticated to hit this URL.
+You must be authorized to hit this URL.

 ### Request body